 Try a homestay or look for room rentals in an apartment – this gives you an automatic connection with residents when you're travelling alone.
 As a solo traveller, you'll have lots of options to choose from.
 Even if your landlord doesn't take you out on the town, you'll at least scoop up a few local tips.
 Hostels are ready-made for solo travellers too (here’s our pick of the best hostels in Europe), but bear in mind you might wind up spending more time with other tourists than with locals.

 This came up time and time again as one of our writers’ top solo travel tips - being alone for long periods of time can be daunting, but just roll with it.
 You might learn to love your own company along the way.

 Or, if you're feeling social, you can always try to make new friends.
 Offer to take a family's photo at a big sight, for instance, or sit near a chatty gang at a bar.
 This really is one of our top tips of surviving solo travel.

-Sometimes, especially in more hospitable and foreigner-fascinated cultures like Egypt, I’ve found the attention I get as a solo traveller to be a little intense.
-Learn how to say "no, thank you" in the local language, as well as "absolutely not" – plus the local nonverbal gesture for no, which is often more effective than both.
+Sometimes, especially in more hospitable and foreigner-fascinated cultures, the attention you get travelling solo can be a little intense.
+Learn how to say "no, thank you" in the local language, as well as "absolutely not" – plus the local nonverbal gesture for "no", which is often more effective than both.

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you'll be ready for bed by 9pm.